eclipse-apoapsis/ort-server/website/docs/guides/config.md

 # Configuration

-This document gives an overview over the configuration options supported by ORT Server.
+This document gives an overview of the configuration options supported by ORT Server.
 It also shortly describes the configuration mechanism in place.

 :::note